objcio/articles/2014-08-11-playgrounds-rapid-prototyping.md

 ## Playgrounds for documentation and testing

-Swift is a brand-new language, and many people are using playgrounds to understand its new syntax and conventions.
-In addition to the new language, we were provided with a new standard library.
-The functions in this standard library at present aren't particularly well documented, so resources have sprung up like [the practicalswift.org list of standard library functions](http://practicalswift.com/2014/06/14/the-swift-standard-library-list-of-built-in-functions/).
+Swift is a brand-new language, and many people are using playgrounds to understand its syntax and conventions.
+In addition to the language, we were provided with a new standard library.
+The functions in this standard library at present aren't documented particularly well, so resources have sprung up like [the practicalswift.org list of standard library functions](http://practicalswift.com/2014/06/14/the-swift-standard-library-list-of-built-in-functions/).

 However, it's one thing to read about what a function should do and another to see it in action.
-In particular, many of these functions perform interesting actions on the new Swift collection classes, and it would be good to examine how they act on these collections.
+In particular, many of these functions perform interesting actions on the new Swift collection classes, and it would be informative to examine how they act on these collections.

 Playgrounds provide a great opportunity to document functions and library interfaces by showing syntax and live execution against real data sets.
 For the case of the collection functions, we've created the [CollectionOperations.playground](https://github.com/BradLarson/PersonalSwiftPlaygrounds), which contains a list of these functions, all run against sample data that can be changed live.